 - Mr T Idowu

-At Key Stage 3, we deliver skills in five areas of study: gymnastics, swimming, athletics, outdoor education, and games.
+We deliver skills in five areas of study: gymnastics, swimming, athletics, outdoor education, and games.
 Pupils’ knowledge base is developed, new skills are acquired, and an insight is gained into sporting tactics and decision-making.
-The pupils’ will be assessed at the end of each area of study to monitor their progress towards their End of Key Stage target grade.
 The activities run for approximately 10 weeks.
 Each pupil will receive 4 lessons of Physical Education per fortnight (3 lessons in year 9).

 At Key Stage 4, the programme develops the work studied at Key Stage 3.
 Physical activity is related to issues of health and well-being: training, fitness, and individual/team sports are delivered.